RedisGears/RedisGears/docs/commands.md

 _Return_

-An array with a single String element being the value, or an error for undefined options.
+An array with an entry per key.
+The entry is a String being the value or an error for undefined options.

 **Examples**